asc-lab/web-components-poc/angular-hero-app-web-component/README.md

 # Angular Elements - Hero App

-This is just a demo of Angular Elements that makes [Hero App from Angular Docs](https://angular.io/tutorial) as [Web Component](https://www.webcomponents.org/).
+This is a demo of Angular Elements that makes [Hero App from Angular Docs](https://angular.io/tutorial) as [Web Component](https://www.webcomponents.org/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.